 Athletes have reported enhanced performance, stamina and energy during their races, since supplementing with C60.
 There seems to be a link to improved recovery time, too.

 It is thought that the antioxidant properties of C60 can help relieve osteoarthritis symptoms, potentially due to it’s ability to suppress the body’s natural inflammatory response.

 Although research on C60 is showing promising results, much of the evidence relates to rat studies.
 We therefore require further investigation in order to confirm the health benefits in humans.
 Additionally, most research currently relates to C60 oil, rather than C60 in it’s original state.
 However, there is some growing evidence that indicates C60 powder when taken in capsules can have benefits for balancing the body’s pH level, by increasing alkalinity.
 In this way, the powder form has also shown benefits in helping reduce cellulite.

-Kirsty Gillmore is a registered Nutritional Therapist (BA Hons, DipCNM, mBANT, CNHC) and New Business Representative at G&G Vitamins.
-Kirsty is also the Founder of LLB Nutrition, a nutritional therapy clinic and wellness blog based in South East London. www.llbnutrition.co.uk
+Kirsty Gillmore is a Nutritional Therapist and Nutrition & Sales Support for G&G Vitamins.
+Kirsty is also the Founder of LLB Nutrition, an online nutritional therapy clinic and wellness blog. www.livelovebalance.co.uk